14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Those Stressful Workdays

-I get off the phone, my stomach in knots as I feel my anxiety and stress level rise, meanwhile I’m not even in the office yet.
+I get off the phone, my stomach in knots because I can feel my anxiety and stress levels rise.
+Meanwhile, I’m not even in the office yet.

-When I walk in, my secretary hands me a sticky note with people I need to call, and all I can see is that voice message flashing light on my phone like a blinding light.
+When I walked in, my secretary handed me a sticky note with people I needed to call, and all I could see was that voice message flashing on my phone like a blinding light.

-The day unfolds; I barely drink water, skip lunch, have a terrible headache while trying to juggle a million things at once.
-Before I know it, it’s 5 pm, and I realize I’ll be at the office another couple of hours to finish everything.
+The day unfolds; I barely drink water, skip lunch, and have a terrible headache while juggling a million things simultaneously.
+Before I knew it, it was 5 pm, and I realized I’d be at the office another couple of hours to finish everything.

 There Is A Way Out